 Teaching Technique - Laying the foundation for sporting excellence

-Demonstrating good technique from a sporting perspective involves applying optimal movement ability in order to accomplish or solve a particular task effectively.
-A young athlete, for instance, who demonstrates sound technical ability while running in getting from point A to point B in an effective manner.
+Demonstrating good technique from a sporting perspective involves applying optimal movement ability to accomplish or solve a particular task effectively.
+A young athlete, for instance, demonstrates sound technical ability while running in getting from point A to point B in an effective manner.

 The technical abilities demonstrated in a given sport can be categorized based on the rules or requirements of that sport:

-Critical to note within this topic are the methods being employed by the Coach/Trainer to teach new techniques.
-With the lack of stringent regulations at the youth sport coaching level and the youth training industry, it is certainly more than fair to consider the quality of instruction being given:
+Critical to note within this topic is the methods being employed by the Coach/Trainer to teach new techniques.
+With the lack of stringent regulations at the youth sports coaching level and the youth training industry, it is certainly more than fair to consider the quality of instruction being given:

 Developing sensory skills

-The core of technique development or learning is in the action of achieving perfect sensory-motor habits.
-A sensory-motor habit is simply a "learned activity of sensory and motor processes intentionally practiced to the point of automitization".
-From a physiological perspective, this entails creating a permanent conditional reflex connection that enables the exact same motor reactions to respond to the same stimuli.
+The core of technology development or learning is in the action of achieving perfect sensory-motor habits.
+A sensory-motor habit is a "learned activity of sensory and motor processes intentionally practiced to the point of automatization".
+From a physiological perspective, this entails creating a permanent conditional reflex connection that enables the same motor reactions to respond to the same stimuli.
 The development of a sensory-motor habit occurs through many stages:

 In sports involving closed sensory-motor habits, athletes practice precise and pre-programmed movements.
-The athletes learn via feedback from their bodies and are eventually able to detect very small divergences from proper execution, divergences that would lead to a poor result or performance.
-Elite figure skaters or track and field throwing athletes, for example, will know immediately upon executing a jump or throw weather or not it was their best effort based on the feedback their bodies give them in relation to an automatic understanding of what perfect execution feels like.
+The athletes learn via feedback from their bodies and are eventually able to detect minimal divergences from proper execution, divergences that would lead to a poor result or performance.
+Elite figure skaters or track and field throwing athletes, for example, will know immediately upon executing a jump or throw whether or not it was their best effort based on the feedback their bodies give them concerning an automatic understanding of what perfect execution feels like.

 In sports relating to open sensory-motor habits, once the essence of the technique has been taught and perfected, the young athlete should be placed in constantly changing situations that will demand that the athlete learn to make quick reactive choices and maintain the ability to apply the learned technique in varying conditions.
 True aptness or perfection of open sensory-motor habits involves making them more plastic.
 This neurological reference means making these skills more adaptable to a variety of situations.

-There are three basic phases in learning a technique:
+There are three phases in learning a technique:

 1. Basic Learning

 The learning of a new technique should be done at a slow pace.
 Especially with younger athletes, coaches must refrain from 'drilling' a new technique at 'normal time' rates.
-That is, simply showing or describing an exercise or technique once or twice and then asking young athletes to replicate what they have just learned at a quickened or 'game speed' tempo is counterproductive to learning that technique on an optimal level.
-Remember, when dealing with young athletes QUALITY OF TECHNIQUE is inherently more important than performing a certain number of drills.
-I try to equate developing a young athlete to progressing through the academic levels of a school system; a teacher simply would not give an example of advanced calculus to a third grade class and expect them to understand it nor be able to solve calculus-based problems.
-Basic addition, multiplication, subtraction and division is taught at a young age and progressed upon with advanced conceptual understandings of mathematics as the student progresses in both age and intelligence.
-The same should be promoted with regards to developing a young athlete.
+That is, showing or describing an exercise or technique once or twice and then asking young athletes to replicate what they have just learned at a quickened or 'game speed' tempo is counterproductive to learning that technique on an optimal level.
+Remember, when dealing with young athletes, QUALITY OF TECHNIQUE is inherently more important than performing a certain number of drills.
+I try to equate developing a young athlete to progressing through the academic levels of a school system; a teacher would not give an example of advanced calculus to a third-grade class and expect them to understand it or be able to solve calculus-based problems.
+Essential addition, multiplication, subtraction, and division are taught at a young age and progress with advanced conceptual understandings of mathematics as the student progresses in both age and intelligence.
+The same should be promoted to developing a young athlete.
 In this example of 'Basic Learning', Coaches and Trainers should teach new techniques in a controlled manner, making sure that the athlete understands the concepts of body mechanics and angle of force, thereby increasing their awareness of movement economy

 2. Controlled Application